Norfolk Boreas and its sister project Norfolk Vanguard are named after ships commanded by Admiral Lord Nelson.

 These new working arrangements are a more effective way to secure the potential of the zone and deliver low cost, low carbon power to the UK consumer.

-We are now developing plans for the northern half of the zone, which is split into two development areas: Norfolk Vanguard and Norfolk Boreas, both named after ships commanded by Lord Nelson in the 1700s.
-Together the projects will have a combined capacity of 3.6GW, representing approximately 10% of current domestic UK electricity demand.
+We have now started developing plans for the northern half of the zone, which is split into two development areas: Norfolk Boreas and Norfolk Vanguard, both named after ships commanded by Lord Nelson in the 1700s.